Elite Burkina Faso Soldiers Tried For 1990 Murder - UrduPoint

 The medical student was kidnapped by armed men on May 19, 1990, and taken to the main camp run by a presidential security regiment.

-Dabo was tortured there and buried at Po, 150 kilometres (90 miles) from the capital Ouagadougou.
+Dabo was tortured to death there and buried at Po, 150 kilometres (90 miles) from the capital Ouagadougou.

 The accused are charged with being "complicit in an illegal arrest and aggravated abduction... in beatings and injuries that led to death without intention to murder".